f-farhan/f-farhan.github.io/_pages/publications.md

 {% for myyear in site.data.years %}

 {% assign yeartest = false %}
-{% for publi in site.data.publist %}
+{% for publi in site.publications %}
   {% if publi.year == myyear.year %}
    {% assign yeartest = true %}
   {% endif %}